Share Price:

 British Explorer Captain Robert Falcon Scott reaches the South Pole, wearing Burberry clothing and equipped with a Burberry tent.
 Tragically, he and his team lost their lives on the return journey.

 Invented by Thomas Burberry, the Tielocken coat is patented.
-The predecessor to the trench coat, it proves popular among officers during WWI.
-The coat closes with a strap and buckle fastening and features a single button at the collar.
+The predecessor to the trench coat, it proves popular among officers during World War I. The coat closes with a strap and buckle fastening and features a single button at the collar.

 1914